 There’s no doubt that one of your main expenses at university will be accommodation.
 Our halls are great value for money, with fees below the national average.
 All our halls include utility bills, free wifi and most are equipped with flatscreen TVs and mini fridges.

 We’re proud to be 1st for accommodation (Uni Compare), as voted by students.

 Don’t worry about travel costs, you’ll be located right here on campus.
 Only a stones throw away from Ormskirk town centre with easy access to the cities of Liverpool and Manchester.

-If living on campus isn’t for you, you’ll still find that the North West is one of the cheapest places to live and travel around whilst you study.
+If living on campus isn’t for you, you’ll still find that the North West is cheaper to live and study than other parts of the UK.
+This will make your money go further whilst you study.
 We even have a free Edge Link bus service with a direct link between campus and Ormskirk town centre.

 If you’re thinking of commuting, we offer free parking on campus.
 All you need to do is apply for a parking permit.
 Alternatively, you can save money on fuel and keep your vehicle’s mileage down through our car sharing scheme.
 And you also get reserved priority parking.

 If you don’t have the money to buy your own laptop, we’ve got you covered with our laptop loan scheme.
 You can self-issue one using your library account and then collect from a secure locker conveniently located on the ground floor of our Catalyst building.
 All with access to the University network and online file storage.

 You can loan a laptop for up to two weeks.
 Or you can request a longer-term loan.

 You can get 10% off food and drink at all our catering outlets on campus using Upay (our cashless payment system).
 We always offer a daily hot meal for as little as £1.50 in addition to other catering discounts across campus.
 Of course, fruit is available free of charge.